alialipoury/Algorithms-For-Data-Science-2018/exersises of map reduce.md

 for each (k , 1) from first reduce ; produce (1 , (k , 1))
 ###  second reduce function:
  produce (1 , (0 , sum(1,1 ,...)))

+ # exercise2.3.2
+ the solution had been written in the book for a square matrix makes sense for a r*c matrix .